alienfast/cucumber_statistics/README.md

 # Cucumber Statistics

-A cucumber formatter that will gather statistics and generate a single page showing step time metrics.
+Tracks cucumber timing and displays results in a single html page with outliers highlighted in a table sortable by various metrics.

 ## Installation